-PHARMAC achieves this partly through managing the notional budget decided by the Minister of Health and set aside by District Health Boards (DHBs) for pharmaceuticals through the CPB.
+PHARMAC achieves this partly through managing the notional budget decided by the Minister of Health and set aside by District Health Boards (DHBs) for pharmaceuticals through the CPB, through expenditure management of hospital medicines, and making decisions about hospital medical devices.
 The CPB includes funding for community pharmaceuticals and medical devices, pharmaceutical cancer treatments, and vaccines.
 PHARMAC does not hold these funds but monitors spending to ensure that it does not exceed the agreed notional budget.
-PHARMAC also has a Discretionary Pharmaceutical Fund that enables timely pharmaceutical decision making and smoother management of the CPB across financial years.
+PHARMAC also has CPB and Hospital Discretionary Pharmaceutical Funds that enables us to achieve our statutory objective, supporting timely pharmaceutical decision making and smoother management across financial years.

 PHARMAC implements most of its decisions through the Pharmaceutical Schedule, which is a comprehensive list of pharmaceuticals covering the majority of New Zealanders' health needs.
+Attention is given to understanding the impacts of these decisions and we engage in a range of activities to support successful implementation.